 The way you communicate has a big impact on how you get on with people and get the things you want.

 Good communication skills can help you avoid conflict and solve problems – they’re also important for

 making friends and having healthy relationships.

-There are 3 main styles of communicating:
+There are styles of unhealthy communicating:

 Communication is expressed in a forceful and hostile manner, and usually involves ‘you-statements’ , blaming the other person and accusing them of being wrong.
 In addition, the person’s tone of voice and facial expressions look and sound unfriendly.
 The thought behind agressive communication is "I am right, you are wrong, my way or the highway".
 The assumption behind aggressive communication is that you are hurt or fearful of something and you choose to show aggression to cover it up.
 Key words: hurt and fear.

 Passive aggression is a way of expressing negative feelings, such as anger or annoyance, indirectly instead of directly.
 Passive-aggressive behaviors are often difficult to identify and can sabotage relationships at home and at work.
 While common, passive-aggressive behavior can be hard to pin down, experts agree on the most common signs, which include refusing to discuss concerns openly and directly, avoiding responsibility, and being deliberately inefficient.
 The passive aggressive person often leaves a job undone or “almost” complete.
 They frequently run late and are masters at subtly sabotaging others when they disagree with a course of action.
 They often resort to the silent treatment or the backhanded compliment to get their point across.

 Key words: Avoidance, resentment